TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 2.5.3 =
+* Corrects bug in Ajax mode (display one category at a time) when two instances of Link Library are displayed on the same page
+* Corrects bug in admin page for new option to show/hide category names.
+Also renamed from Show Category Names to Hide Category Names

 = 2.5.2 =
 * Bug fix to make Link Library accessible from Plugins Page
 * Corrected path to jquery plugin